-Price to Public Discounts and Commission before Expenses
+Price to Public Underwriting Discounts and Commission Proceeds, before Expenses

-Per ADS \$9.50 \$0.6650 \$8.8350
+Per ADS \$ \$ \$

-Total \$78,850,000 \$5,519,500 \$73,330,500
+Total \$ \$ \$

 We and the selling shareholders have granted the underwriters the right to purchase up to an aggregate of 1,245,000 additional ADSs.
-Of the additional ADSs, we have granted the underwriters the option to purchase from us up to 192,368 additional ADSs, and the selling shareholders, which are entities controlled by Quji (Alan) GUO, Xin (Kevin) WEN, Liang ZHANG and Jun LIU, certain of our directors and executive officers, have granted the underwriters the option to purchase from them up to 1,052,632 additional ADSs.
+Of the additional ADSs, the selling shareholders, which are entities controlled by Quji (Alan) GUO, Xin (Kevin) WEN, Liang ZHANG and Jun LIU, all of whom are our directors and executive officers, have granted the underwriters the right to purchase up to \$10.0 million in ADSs, which, assuming an initial public offering price of \$9.50 per ADS, the mid-point of the estimated range of the initial public offering price, is equal to an aggregate of 1,052,632 additional ADSs.